DOSull/Spatial-Analysis-and-Modelling/labs/point-pattern-analysis/01-ppa-in-spatstat.Rmd

 The solid black line and the dotted blue line are the most relevant.
 The dotted blue line is the expected line for a pattern produced by complete spatial randomness, and is the baseline for comparison that you should consider when evaluating such plots.

-You will find that it’s hard to see what is going on with the *K* function because the shape of the curve and how far it deviates from the expected line may be difficult to see.
+You will find that it's hard to see what is going on with the *K* function because the shape of the curve and how far it deviates from the expected line may be difficult to see.
 The PCF is more useful, but does have a problem that the range of values at short distances can be very large.
 This is a result of details of how it is calculated.
 You can limit this by setting y-limits on the plot with the `ylim` parameter.

 ```{r}
 plot(pcf(rw), ylim=c(0, 2))
 ```

 While these basic plots are helpful, they don't allow us to statistically assess the deviation of patterns from randomness (or potentially from other point process models).
 To do this we make use of the envelope function to calculate many random values for the function and compare it with the actual data.
 In its simplest form, this is very easy:

 ```{r}
 plot(envelope(rw, pcf), ylim=c(0,4))
 ```

-I’ve shown this for PCF, but it can easily be changed for any of the other functions `Fest`, `Gest` or `Kest`.
+I've shown this for PCF, but it can easily be changed for any of the other functions `Fest`, `Gest` or `Kest`.
 When this runs, *R* tells you that it is running 99 simulations of complete spatial randomness (CSR) for the data, and it is using these to construct the envelope of results shown in gray in the plot.

 The black line shows the function as calculated from the data, and the idea is to compare the two.